 Bleaching trays are given to patients.
-Bleach is applied into those trays as described.
-Patient wears the tray for recommended time according to the concentration (2-4 hours).
+Bleach is applied to those trays as described.
+The patient wears the tray for the recommended time according to the concentration (2-4 hours).
 The patient must brush his teeth before and after the application and avoid consuming coloring products during treatment.
 The disadvantage of home bleaching is the long term (about one month) needed for whitening, while the advantage is it's more affordable.

-High concentrated bleach is applied by the dentist at clinic.
+The dentist applies high-concentrated bleach at the clinic.
 Gum is covered with a protective layer.
-Sessions are 45 minutes long and the number is decided on the severity of the coloring.
+Sessions are 45 minutes long, and the number is decided on the severity of the coloring.
 Quick results and further whitening (when the home method is inadequate) are the advantages of this method.